 What is a missing tooth clause?

 It's estimated that 69% of adults from 35 to 44 years old have lost at least one permanent tooth1.
 When a person loses a tooth — whether because of a severe cavity, mouth injury, or another issue — a dentist can replace it with a dental implant, bridge, crown, or dentures.
-These procedures are considered major by most dental insurance companies, meaning they’re more costly than a routine cleaning or even a filling.
+These procedures are considered "major" by most dental insurance companies, meaning they’re more costly (both for them and the member) than a routine cleaning or even a filling.

-Beam doesn’t have one!
+Beam doesn’t have a missing tooth clause!
 We cover repair and replacement procedures for members who had a tooth extracted prior to having dental coverage through Beam.
 We still recommend that members request a pre-treatment estimate from their dentist and submit it to us.
-This gives them an idea of what their out-of-pocket expense will be.
+This gives them an idea of what we'll cover and what their out-of-pocket expense will be.